Popular searches

 Where does the Ford RideLondon Classique fit in?

-We know the Ford RideLondon Classique is part of the UCI Women’s WorldTour calendar.
+We know the Ford RideLondon Classique is an integral part of the UCI Women’s WorldTour calendar.
 But where does it slot into the women’s pro race schedule?

-The 2023 UCI Women’s WorldTour kicked off in January with the Women’s Tour Down Under and the Cadel Evans Great Ocean Road Race.
-It then moved to the United Arab Emirates for the UAE Tour in February ahead of the European spring one-day race season, which includes Classics such as Strade Bianchi, Tour of Flanders, Paris-Roubaix, Amstel Gold, La Fleche Wallone and Liege-Bastogne-Liege.
+The 2024 UCI Women’s WorldTour begins in January with the Santos Tour Down Under and the Cadel Evans Great Ocean Road Race.
+It then moves to the United Arab Emirates for the UAE Tour in February ahead of the European spring one-day race season, which includes Classics such as Omloop het Nieuwsblad, Strade Bianche, Tour of Flanders, Paris-Roubaix Femmes, Amstel Gold Race Ladies Edition, La Fleche Wallonne Feminine and Liege-Bastogne-Liege Femmes.

-The stage racing season then begins in earnest in May with three races in Spain, including the La Vuelta Femenina, before the world’s best riders come to the UK for the Ford RideLondon Classique (26-28 May).
+The stage racing season then begins in earnest in May with three races in Spain, including the La Vuelta Espana Femenina by Carrefour.es, before the world’s best riders come to the UK for the Ford RideLondon Classique (24-26 May).

 The WorldTour concludes in China in October with the Tour of Chongming Island and Tour of Guangxi.